wouter-swierstra/fp-dag/index.md

 ## When and where

-The FP Dag will take place in the [Boothzaal](http://www.cs.uu.nl/docs/reach/booth/) of the Utrecht University's Library on the Utrecht Science Park.
-There is a tram stop nearby with regular trams to and from Utrecht CS.
+The FP Dag will take place on April 22nd 2022, in the [Boothzaal](http://www.cs.uu.nl/docs/reach/booth/) of the Utrecht University's Library on the Utrecht Science Park.
+There is a tram nearby with regular trams to and from Utrecht CS.

 ## Talks